 “Multicultural is WISeR”!!!

 We also collaborate with community groups in community-action projects.
 We are a multicultural learning community that engages people who are deeply and continually committed to progressive social change.
 For over three decades, WISR has successfully supported the creative, community involvement efforts of hundreds of adult learners.
 WISR students and the communities with which they are involved reflect great geographic, intellectual and cultural diversity.
 Our extraordinary students offer an exciting community for your studies where “Multicultural is WISeR.”

 WISR works with community groups to support participatory action-research as a way to promote critically needed inquiry into community problems and engage the community in solutions.
 Recently, we have worked with such groups as Neighborhood House of North Richmond on youth mentoring, community health issues, and violence prevention; Bay Area Black United Fund on health disparities impacting African American communities and people; the Omaha Tribal Historical Research Project on preserving and making accessible the history of the Omaha people; and Eco-City Builders and West Oakland residents on moving toward a sustainable urban village in West Oakland.

 If you are a member of the media and are interested in doing a story on WISR please contact WISR President, Dr. John Bilorusky, 510-655-2830 (vm), firstname.lastname@example.org

-Listed below are some articles that have previously appeared about WISR in the news.
+Listed below are some articles that have previously appeared about WISR in the local publication, The Open Exchange.

-One issue of the Open Exchange Magazine has a featured article on “Higher Learning and Social Change at WISeR .”
+One issue of the Open Exchange Magazine has a featured article on Promoting Social Changes to Better Support Healthy Living.
 This article focuses on the blog and therapeutic work of WISR PhD student, Sherri Kimbell, and her presentation at WISR’s August 2011 conference on her plans to develop greatly needed therapeutic support for returning military personnel.

 Other articles about WISR: